pullreports/pullreports-quick-start/JEE.md

 ## 1) Install your database driver

-If your database is not an H2 database, you must add your database JDBC driver to the Servlet Container's classpath in order for the container to provide a JNDI datasource to Pull Reports.
+If your database is not an H2 database, you must add an appropriate JDBC driver for your database to the Servlet Container's classpath in order for the container to provide a JNDI datasource to Pull Reports.

 Since the `jee` sub-project uses the [Gretty Gradle](http://akhikhl.github.io/gretty-doc/index.html) plugin to serve the application, add your database driver to the `gretty` dependency configuration within `jee/build.gradle`.